ashiq24/BEENE/README.md

 my_model.train_model(X_train,Y_Platform_train,Y_ER_train,X_val,Y_Platform_val,Y_ER_val,100)
 ```

 Saving embedding for the test set.
 Embeddings will be saved in the 'txt' format.
-Emebedings for each of the cells will be stored along
+Embeddings for each of the cells will be stored along
 the rows.
-Values are space separated.
+Values are space-separated.

 ```python
 test_embedding = my_model.get_beene_embeddings(X_test)